 Bee Infestation in Home: Signs, Causes, and What to Do If Bees Nest Inside Your House

-Why Do Bees Nest in Houses?
+Why Do Bees Nest in Homes?

-Shelter and Security
+Shelter and Protection

-Proximity to Food Sources
+Nearby Food Sources

 Signs of Bee Infestations inside Home